Padre (song)

 "Padre Don José" is a French-language song written by Jacques Larue (fr) and Alain Romans, originally released in 1956 by Gloria Lasso.

 In 1957, Paul Francis Webster wrote English lyrics for the song, titled "Padre".
 The following year, it was released as a single by Toni Arden.
 Her version peaked at number 13 on the Billboard Hot 100, and sold over million copies in the United States.

 Marty Robbins reached number 5 on Billboard's Hot Country Singles chart with his version of "Padre" in 1970.

-In a 1958 interview, Elvis Presley said that "Padre" by Toni Arden was his favorite song.
-He recorded his version on Saturday, May 15, 1971, and it was released on his 1973 album Elvis.
+At his Brooklyn Army Terminal press conference in 1958, Elvis Presley named two songs as favorites at the time, "You'll Never Walk Alone" and recent hit single "Padre" by Toni Arden.
+He later recorded a cover of Arden's hit which was included on his 1973 album Elvis.